chi0tzp/PyVideoFramesExtractor/README.md

-# extractFrames: Extract frames from videos in Python using OpenCV
+# PyVideoFramesExtractor: Extract frames from videos in Python using OpenCV

 Extract frames from a single video file or from all video files under a given directory (including all its sub-directories).
 Extracted frames are stored under a given output directory keeping the structure of the original directory (when a video directory is given, instead of a single video file).